-The weeping fig is one of the most popular trees to be grown indoors.
+The weeping fig tree is one of the most popular houseplants to be grown indoors.
 It seems to me that the main reason for that is its appearance.
 Ficus benjamina is actually a real tree, with its hard trunk crowned with branches full of green leaves.
 Of all house plants this is the one which is the closest to our understanding of what a tree should look like.

 Ficus benjamina likes light so much that it can also start to lose its leaves when autumn comes and there is less light available.
 With less light, the plant will not be able to cover all its energetic needs and because of that will shed some of its leaves – particularly those on the inside, which have less light and which will be nothing but a burden for the plant.
 In spring, when there is more light, the plant will thicken out again.